-The private sector paramedic (PSP) is rapidly becoming a popular choice of career for those who don’t want to go to university, yet still seek a rewarding career where salaries can exceed $100,000 in the resource and industrial sectors.
+The private sector emergency response medica is rapidly becoming a popular choice of career for those who don’t wish to go to university, yet they still seek a rewarding career where salaries can exceed $100,000 in the resource and industrial sectors.

-Private sector paramedic’s understand there are immense career opportunities combined with personal freedom to be had by working in this sector.
-There are abundant opportunities to up-skill and gain higher qualifications which in turn opens up more opportunities for career advancement and of course, bigger pay packets.
+Private sector medic’s understand there are immense career opportunities combined with personal freedom to be had by working in this sector.
+There are plenty of opportunities to up-skill and gain more qualifications to open up further career opportunities and of course, bigger pay packets.

-For this reason, Private Paramedics continually invest in their own education, learning advanced life-saving medical procedures as well as accruing qualifications in safety, mining and construction sectors… for example.
+For this reason, private sector medics continually invest in their own education, learning advanced life-saving medical procedures as well as accruing qualifications in safety, mining and construction sectors… for example.

-As we briefly mentioned before, to become a paramedic in the private sector means you don’t have to go to university for 3 years and load up your HECS debt by $60,000 to get a degree.
-Jumping straight into the private sector jobs market can kick off with a good salary.
+As we briefly mentioned before, to become a medic in the private sector means you don’t have to go to university for 3 years and load up your HECS debt by around $40-60,000 to get a degree.

-For instance, entry-level patient transport attendant jobs start off at just over $50,000 a year; and for the most part all you need is a Cert III, or a Certificate IV in Health Care.
+For instance, entry-level patient transport officer jobs start off at just over $50,000 a year; and for the most part all you need is a Cert III in Non-emergency Patient Transport, or a Certificate IV in Health Care.

 If you’re the type of person who likes an action-packed day full of variety and unexpected events, then a career as a private sector medic/paramedic may be just what you’re looking for.